Culture of Karachi: Festivals

 Many religious and cultural festivities are observed across the city.
 Religious events such as Ramadan, Chaand Raat, Eid, Milad un Nabi, and Ashura are commonly celebrated.
 Shopping reaches its peak during the Eid season, as not only established businesses come in, but vendors from all over the country come to the city to sell their goods to the city's large population, a majority of which is middle class and relatively well-off compared to most other parts of the country.
 Many rallies and parades are carried out during the events of Milaad un Nabi, Ashura, Jashn-e-Baharan, and Nowruz by religious leaders and followers all across the city.
 Ethnic and religious minorities, like Christians, Hindus, or Ismailis, also celebrate their events, although not on as large a scale as Islamic events.

 Independence Day on 14 August is an important event for all Karachiites.
 A national holiday is commenced all over the country on this date, as homes are decorated with flags and patriotic embellishments, and children sing patriotic songs known as milli naghmas.
 The festivity of this day is such that a small cottage industry has emerged in large cities, like Karachi, to supply the decoration demands of Independence Day.
 Although not as recognized as Independence Day, Defence Day is also passionately observed across the city on 6 September every year.
 Pakistan Day or Resolution Day is observed on 23 March every year.

 The Sindh Cultural Day is celebrated in the city in the month of December every year since 2009.
 People wear traditional Sindhi topi and Ajrak and gather to play songs, dance, and attend watch artists perform.

 National dress

-The national dress of Karachi is Shalwar Qameez (شلوار قمیض), a traditional a garment worn by both women and men in Pakistan and Afghanistan.
+The national dress of Karachi is Shalwar Qameez (شلوار قمیض), a traditional garment worn by both women and men in Pakistan and Afghanistan.
 Shalwar are loose pajama-like trousers.
 The legs are wide at the top and narrow at the bottom.
 The Qameez is a long shirt or tunic.
 The side seams (known as the chaak) are left open below the waist for flexibility.